How to Make Wafer Paper

 Add two teaspoons of liquid starch to the pulp mixture.
 This prevents ink from soaking into your wafer paper.

-Use your wooden frame and screen: deckle and mould.
+Place the pulp on the mould and position the deckle on top.
 The deckle (top frame) is removable, holds the pulp on the mould and determines the size of the paper.
 The mould (bottom frame) has a screen and drains the water from the pulp.
-You can purchase the deckle and mould at a hardware or craft store or make one according to the size of your paper.
-Place the pulp on the mould and place the deckle on top.
 Slowly move the wooden frame back and forth until the pulp is flat and even.
 Remove any lumps.

 Sit the frame on a sink or basin and allow it to drip until the water is gone.
-Once dry, place a smooth towel, t-shirt or soft cloth over the wafer paper and lightly press on the paper to absorb water.
+Once dry, place a smooth towel, T-shirt or soft cloth over the wafer paper and lightly press on the paper to absorb water.
 Leave the cloth on the paper.

 Allow your paper to dry completely and gently remove the cloth.
 The wafer paper should be attached to the cloth instead of the screen.
 Separate the paper (still attached to the cloth) from the screen and put it on a flat surface to dry.